I. CODE OF ETHICS AND GUIDELINES FOR AVOIDING PROHIBITED ACTS

 A. CODE OF ETHICS

 One of the most important compliance goals for Stewardship Capital, Ltd. (“SCL”) is to avoid or eliminate conflicts of interest between SCL and its clients and to maintain a healthy and positive relationship with the general public.
 As a professional organization serving the public in the area of asset management, all members of SCL are guided in their actions by high ethical and professional standards and, as applicable, subscribe to the CFP® Board’s Standards of Conduct, which include a Code of Ethics and Standard of Conduct (https://www.cfp.net/ethics/our-commitment).
 Adherence to the following Code of Ethics and Guidelines (this “Code”) should be considered a condition of employment.
 All officers, directors, investment adviser representatives, and employees of SCL (“SCL personnel”) will certify that they have read and understood this Code and any amendments, initially upon employment, and annually thereafter.
-The current Independent Consultant is Compliances Resources, Inc. If any employee has any questions about this code of ethics, please contact Mary Pitcher at 515-778-7775.
+The current Compliance Consultant is Compliances Resources, Inc. If any employee has any questions about this code of ethics, please contact Mary Pitcher at (515) 778-7775.

 - The general conduct of SCL personnel must at all times reflect the professional nature of the business in which SCL operates.
 All SCL personnel are knowledgeable and adequately trained in their area of expertise.

 - All SCL personnel must act within the spirit and the letter of all federal, state and local laws and regulations pertaining to investment advisers and to the general conduct of business.

 - Since the Firm is a fiduciary, the interest of the Firm’s clients has precedence over the Firm’s business interests and its employees’ personal interests at all times.
 This applies particularly in the case of purchases and sales of stocks and other securities that are owned, purchased, or sold in the advisory accounts that SCL services.
 When SCL personnel find that his or her personal interests conflict with the interests of SCL and its clients, he or she will report the conflict to the Chief Compliance Officer for resolution.
 Full disclosure of the conflict will be provided to the client.